engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 Engineers integrating into main and verifying their changes work as intended minimizes downstream surprises.
 If the same person writes the source code, the tests, the documentation and is in charge of integrating the changes successfully, chances are pretty high that unexpected behavior is caught immediately.

-Different developers and different departments have different criteria on how to define successful implementation or collaboration.
-It is important that each team owns the end-to-end workflow to implement the respective criteria themselves.
-There is no DevOps department that solves problems for them.
-DevOps may initially help provide a setup and provide a number of services via a platform, but teams themselves implement and own their ci/cd pipeline.
+Different departments and developers have different criteria on how to define successful implementation or collaboration.
+A devops focused enabling team may initially help provide a setup with foundational services, but each vertical team owns and subsequently implement respective end-to-end workflow.
+Vertical teams design and enforce criteria for the success of the team, as people regularly bypassing rules or processes renders these mute.

-If people are working around rules, processes or systems because they get in the way that's no use.
-Also make sure that once established, all members are following the processes or systems.
-In order to maintain a blameless, learning-focused environment, teams values, culture and tools must match.

-- Work in Small batches
-- Computers perform repetitive tasks, people solve problems
-- Everyone is responsible
-- Configuraiton management

 ## Employee satisfaction